gabriel-hahn/spotify-player-react-redux/README.md

 ## Mobile

-To run mobile application, inside 'mobile' folder execute the follow command.
+To run mobile application, inside 'mobile' folder execute the following command.
 Use 'run-ios' or 'run-android':

 ```sh
 $ react-native run-ios